steeverdieu/intro-to-computer-science/2-how-computers-understand-informations-?.md

 - To convert the number ***128*** into binary, we need ***8 bits*** : ``128 -> 1 0 0 0 0 0 0 0`` *(A set of one **1** and seven **0**)*

 ### How Computers understands Text
-As you know now, a computer can only understand binary digit.
+As you know now, a computer can only understand binary digits.
 Only set of ***0*** and ***1***.
 That means any letter given to a computer has to be converted into binary first, so the computer can understand it.

 Here is the process of how a letter is converted into binary :
 1. A letter is given to a computer `The letter "A", for example`